 What to see in Amersham

 Amersham Museum, located in the Tudor hall house in Old Amersham High Street.
-The Museum tells the story of local events, places and people, with exhibits and information covering an intriguing range of topics from Amersham's religious martyrs to Dinky Toys.
+This fabulous museum tells the story of local events, places and people, with exhibits and information covering an intriguing range of topics from Amersham's religious martyrs to Dinky Toys.
 There are excellent guided walks of the Old Town and its surroundings take place on selected dates: please check the museum website.

 What to head for further afield

 Bekonscot at Beaconsfield – 5.6 miles from Amersham.
 The oldest surviving model village in the world opened for the first time in 1929, in the garden of the private house next door to Enid Blyton.
 Stuck in its 1930s time warp, this 1½ acre site packs in hundreds of buildings and thousands of plants, created in minute and meticulous detail.
 Tiny figures go about their business in an entertaining variety of nostalgic scenes, set in their own lovely little gardens and all linked by a superb and complex model railway.
 All profits, after running costs, are donated to charity.